przemekkojs/SlideSnap/README.md

 </ul>

 Project started at the 4th of December, 2024.
+Currently, app is planned to be released with two language packs - English and Polish.
+If you want to add yours, contact me.

 <b>Author</b>: przemekkojs - check out other projects!<br/>
 <b>License</b>: GNU v3 license